 You may want to consider seeking record expungement when your criminal record causes any of the following:

-- Desirable colleges, universities, and grad schools are not accepting your application
+- Desirable colleges, universities or grad schools are not accepting your application

-- Apartment complex, condominium, and rental home owners and management won’t allow you to rent
+- Apartment complex, condominium or rental home owners and management won’t allow you to rent

 - Denied professional permit application